 What to Avoid When Washing a Dirt Bike

-Using a power washer is an easy and quick method to clean your dirt bike.
+Using a pressure washer is an easy and quick way to wash your dirt bike.
 But it can also cause a lot of damage to certain parts.

-When you wash your dirt bike with a power washer, be extra careful in the following areas in order to minimize damage and wear:
+When you clean your dirt bike with a power washer, be extra careful in the following areas in order to minimize damage and wear:

 - Front and rear hydraulic brake covers and clutch cover

-- The covers/cap has a small breathing air holes and high water pressure will cause water to penetrate in and possibly mix with the brake fluid.
+- The cover/cap has small breathing air holes and high water pressure will cause water to penetrate in and possibly mix with the brake fluid.

 - Throttle cam and throttle cable assembly areas

-- Direct water spray can push sand inside the throttle housing and cause wear and oxidation in the cable and throttle cam resulting into a sticky throttle.
+- Direct water spray can push sand inside the throttle housing and cause wear and oxidation in the cable and the throttle cam, resulting into a sticky throttle.

 - Avoid the top and bottom area.